kspra3/Computer-Science-Project/README.md

 2. The block container that is used to store the watermark in DCT has to be multiple of 4, except for 8 since JPEG image compression uses a block size of 8x8.

-3. The DWT hiding of encrypted information is lengthy and requires the image to be bigger than a required size.
+3. The image needs to be bigger than a required size.
+This is because DWT requires a bigger image size to function properly and secondly the encrypted information is quite lengthy.

 **Additional Information**